HawDevelopment/Ro-Lib/docs/Api.md

 `Singleton.get(): any`

-Gets the current storring class of the singleton, if it hasnt been created it will call the constructor.
+Gets the current storring object of the singleton, if it hasnt been created it will call the constructor.

 ``` lua
 local lib = require(path.to.lib)